Updated on: December 6, 2024

 Bottom Line:

 1Password is the best password manager for Linux users in 2024.
 It’s a secure, intuitive password manager with great security features and excellent developer tools.
-It provides multiple 2FA options and even a CLI for advanced Linux users.
-You can try any 1Password plan for free with its 14-day free trial.
+It has a desktop app for Linux and even a CLI for advanced users.
+You can try 1Password for free with its 14-day free trial.

 Read our full 1Password review